rahimeT/tanzu-gitops/tmc-sm/readme.md

 # TMC Self-Managed Opinionated Install Guide (WIP)

-Pre requirement before start: Harbor with proper CA Cert chain.
+Pre requirement before start:
+ - Harbor with proper CA Cert chain.
+ - Have DNS A records to be added for *.tmc.corp.com and tmc.corp.com

 ## Getting Started Quick